 When they knew, they said, “Five, and two fish.”

 39 He commanded them that everyone should sit down in groups on the green grass.
 40 They sat down in ranks, by hundreds and by fifties.
-41 And when he had taken the five loaves and the two fish, he looked up to heaven, and blessed and broke the loaves, and gave them to his disciples to set before them, and he divided the two fish among all of them.
-42 They all ate, and were filled.
+41 And when he had taken the five loaves and the two fish, he looked up to heaven and blessed and broke the loaves and gave them to his disciples to set before them, and he divided the two fish among all of them.
+42 They all ate and were filled.
 43 They took up twelve baskets full of broken pieces and also the fish.
-44 Those who ate the loaves were about five thousand men.
+44 Those who ate the loaves were about 5,000 men.

 Jesus Walks on Water

 47 When evening had come, the boat was in the middle of the sea, and he was alone on land.
-48 Seeing them straining at the oars, for the wind was against them, and in the dimness of the early dawn he came to them, walking on the sea, and he would have passed by them, 49 but they, when they saw him walking on the sea, thought that it was a ghost, and cried out; 50 for they all saw him, and were troubled.
-But he immediately spoke with them, and said to them, “Have Courage!
+48 Seeing them straining at the oars, for the wind was against them, and sometime between 3:00 and 6:00 in the morning, he came to them, walking on the sea, and he would have passed by them, 49 but they, when they saw him walking on the sea, thought that it was a ghost, and cried out; 50 for they all saw him, and were troubled.
+But he immediately spoke with them and said to them, “Have courage!
 It is I!
 Do not be afraid.”
-51 He got into the boat with them; and the wind ceased, and they were utterly amazed; 52 for they had not understood about the loaves, for their hearts were hardened.
+51 He got into the boat with them, and the wind ceased, and they were utterly amazed; 52 for they had not understood about the loaves, for their hearts were hardened.

 Jesus Heals at Gennesaret

-53 When they had crossed over, they came to land at Gennesaret, and drew to the shore.
-54 When they had come out of the boat, immediately the people recognized him, 55 and ran around the whole region, bringing those who were sick, on their mats, to where they heard he was.
-56 Wherever he entered, into villages, or into cities, or into the country, they laid the sick in the marketplaces, and begged him that they might just touch the fringe of his garment; and as many as touched him were made well.
+53 When they had crossed over, they came to land at Gennesaret and drew to the shore.
+54 When they had come out of the boat, immediately the people recognized him 55 and ran throughout the whole region, bringing those who were sick, on their mats to where they heard he was.
+56 Wherever he entered, into villages, or into cities, or into the country, they laid the sick in the marketplaces and begged him that they might just touch the fringe of his garment, and as many as touched him were made well.